Superyacht carrying 8,000 litres of fuel sinks after going up in flames in Devon

 Firefighters had battled to extinguish the blaze as it ripped through the 85ft vessel in Torquay.

-A superyacht carrying around 8,000 litres of fuel has sunk after it went up in flames while moored in a marina in Torquay.
+A superyacht carrying around 8,000 litres of fuel has sunk after it went up in flames while moored in a marina in Torquay, raising fears of an oil spill.

 Firefighters battled to extinguish the blaze as it ripped through the 85ft vessel earlier on Saturday.

-Devon and Somerset Fire and Rescue Service (DSFRS) said it had five appliances at the scene of the fire, and the case has been handed over to the Environment Agency and the harbourmaster.
+Devon and Somerset Fire and Rescue Service (DSFRS) said it had five appliances at the scene, and the case has been handed to the Environment Agency and the harbourmaster.

 Police said the cause of the fire is being treated as unexplained and inquiries are ongoing.